CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 ![](main.png)

+- * Knight in the scene is from a game called [Runescape](https://oldschool.runescape.com/)

 ## What is a path tracer?

 A pathtracer is a method of rendering realistic images that I would say is better than the images produced by ray tracing.